Trevor Jones (British politician): Local politics

+He was the dominant Liberal influence in the city for decades.
+Jones formalised and finessed the practice of community politics for the Liberal party, later the Liberal Democrats.
+In the 1960s he developed new campaigning strategies including the delivery of Focus – the leaflet based on local issues that electors’ identified with – that is still ubiquitous for Lib Dems.
+He was not its originator, indeed he was far too practical to be a theorist, but he developed the use of Focus and made it his trademark.
+As an organiser he had phenomenal energy and ambitions to match.
+He earned the nickname “Jones the Vote” for the way he masterminded electoral campaigns, especially by-elections.

 National politics

 Following his initial successes for the party in Liverpool, Jones took an interest in national politics.
 In 1972 he was elected President of the Liberal Party, serving a one-year term.
 During that year, he took a high profile in the parliamentary by-elections the party fought, overseeing four victories: Sutton and Cheam, Berwick-upon-Tweed, Ripon and Isle of Ely.
-At the February 1974 General Election he stood as Liberal candidate in Liverpool Toxteth and at the General Election later that year in October, he contested Gillingham.
+At the February 1974 general election he stood as Liberal candidate in Liverpool Toxteth, and at the generla election later that year in October he contested Gillingham.
 He was also heavily involved in the by-election win at Liverpool Edge Hill by David Alton in 1979 with a 36% swing.

 He was knighted in 1981.
 Jones' favoured nickname was "Jones the Vote" in reference to his Welsh heritage.

 He died on 8 September 2016 after suffering from cancer.